Here are a few facts about the Olympic Games that you may not know.

 Every four years (barring a global pandemic of course), nations of the world gather and root for athletes representing their countries.

+Originally, the Games were only held in the summer.
+The Winter Olympics began in 1924.
+The Olympics began as a summer event, while the Winter Olympics started in 1924.
 Greece, Australia, France, Great Britain, and Switzerland are the only countries to be represented by athletes in every single summer games.

 After a 112 year hiatus, golf made a comeback at 2016 Olympic games.
 The four new sports in this year’s Olympics are surfing, sport climbing, karate, and skateboarding.
 In addition, baseball and softball are returning to Olympics for the first time since 2008 due to popularity of those sports in Japan.
 They will not be included at 2024 games in Paris.